emarcins/kalofduty.github.io/README.md

 # How it work?
 The size of the window refers to size of the game.
 Hint: if you shrink the browser window game will be easier ;) The language of the game is Polish.
 Use arrows (left and right) on your keyboard to move character (one of listener of NocneRadio).
 There is a two kinds of enemy.
 Bigger objects are stronger and you need 3 missiles to destroy them.
-You can destroy smaller objects using just a 1 missile.
+You can destroy (hit spacebar) smaller objects using just a 1 missile.
 Your character has an infinite number of bullets.
 You have only 3 lives.
 The goal of the game is to gain as much points as it possible.
 <br />